trychlos/pwix-forms/README.md

 - `rowId`: when the panel is array-ed, the row identifier; will be passed as an option to field-defined check functions this used to be an `id` argument, which has been deprecated starting with v1.6

-- `trace`: whether to trace the initialization, defaulting to `false`
+- `trace`: whether to be verbose on the execution, defaulting to `false`

 - `validityObject`: if set, a JQuery object which will be automatically enabled/disabled on validity changes this used to be a `$ok` argument, which has been deprecated starting with v1.6